-How to Brush your Teeth with Braces to Keep them Clean and Healthy
+How to Clean your Teeth with Braces to Keep them Healthy

 Many of us will go through orthodontic treatment to realign our teeth at some point in our lives.
 Tiny orthodontic brackets or wires are usually fitted to the front or back surfaces of the teeth.
 Over many months or even years, they slowly move the teeth into a better position.

 If you wear braces, then you’ll know that cleaning around and under wires and brackets is extremely hard.
 You can make it a little easier by adopting a simple 1-2-3 routine: Brush, Clean between teeth, Rinse.
 Follow our step-by-step guide for some top tips from professionals.

 How to brush your teeth with braces

 Why is cleaning so important during my orthodontic treatment?

 Keeping your mouth clean during your orthodontic treatment can be more difficult and time-consuming than usual.
 But if it’s not done properly, it might lead to serious issues, as braces act as a trap for food particles and bacteria.